Report of the project “Philosophy S1 S2 Workshop”

 “The workshop was interesting and insightful.
 The S1-S2 students all participated well and were introduced to philosophy in a simple yet engaging way.
 Despite the online format adding unfortunate barriers that slowed several processes down the students kept up the energy and did the work asked of them.

 Some of the issues did stem from the online situation we were forced to execute the project in, such as matters that were time consuming and took away from the time constraints.
 But in the end it went well and I found that the project definitely had merit and would be worth doing again.”
-(Nathalie Rommen, student S6ENA)
+(Nathalie Rommen, student S6ENA)“Congratulations to the student-organizers who put together this philosophy workshop for some of our S1 and S2 students.
+With care and competence, they helped guide the young participants, asking them questions, translating for them, and encouraging them to speak up.

 The participants themselves were quite impressive too: they were eager to share their stories, ideas, and questions.
 It would have been great if we had just a little bit more time for the big group discussion, which was expertly conducted by Mr. Van Rossem–but I suppose that is one thing we can keep in mind the next time another workshop like this is organized.”
 (April Capili, teacher)